DAIOS-AI/mindscript/README.md

 computation as first class citizens.

 MindScript's value proposition is to allow programmers to allocate the right level of precision for expressing their thoughts.
+If the programmer knows **how** to accomplish a task, they can write the code.
+If they know **what** they want but not **how** to do it, they can describe it.

 Its unique feature is its support of both formal and informal types.
 Types constrain the values that an expression